natenezna/wazuh-documentation/source/getting-started/use-cases/index.rst

 Use cases
 =========

 The Wazuh platform helps organizations and individuals protect their data assets through threat prevention, detection, and response.
-Besides, Wazuh is also employed to meet regulatory compliance requirements, such as PCI DSS or HIPAA, and configuration standards like CIS hardening guides.
+Besides this, Wazuh is also employed to meet regulatory compliance requirements, such as PCI DSS or HIPAA, and configuration standards like CIS hardening guides.

 Moreover, Wazuh is also a solution for users of IaaS (Amazon AWS, Azure, or Google Cloud) to monitor virtual machines and cloud instances.
 This is done at a system level utilizing the :doc:`Wazuh security agent <../components/wazuh-agent>` and at an infrastructure level pulling data directly from the cloud provider API.